 I rushed to the main door, all my 3 brothers had already left out.
 Without understanding anything, I looked at my elder sister who told me that our father got a heart attack.
 It was his third heart attack and I knew that there are almost no chances of survival.

 I was standing out waiting for some news to come.
 I felt that my heart had stopped working, tears were rolling through my cheeks.
 I had no idea what is going on.
-Phone bell rang, my sister picked up the phone but she could not put it back to the cradle.
+The phone bell rang, my sister picked up the phone but she could not put it back in the cradle.

 I was negotiating with Allah with all the things I had.
 I offered Allah to take my life for the sake of my father’s life.
 I offered Him that I will not ask for anything in this life, just give me back my father.
 My heart was wrenched; tears were flowing like water.
 I was still thinking that my father will come back home on his feet.